U.S. Meat Consumption Statistics & Facts to Know in 2026

 It’s probably somewhere in the middle.
 The Humane League says:

-One study shows that meat consumption generally is remaining steady, with a slight decrease in per capita beef and turkey consumption but an increase in chicken.
+One study shows that meat consumption generally remains steady, with a slight decrease in per capita beef and turkey consumption but an increase in chicken consumption.

 Name the Largest Slaughterhouse in the US.